inesarmadabras/nanodegree-neighborhood-map2/README.md

 * var style` is now at the top of the file

-* map function is now inside of the ViewModel()
+* initMap function is now inside of the ViewModel()

+* API Keys are now at the top of the file.

 ### app.js - Required
-All locations show  images.
-All locations show a Yelp review.
+All locations show  images from Google StreetView API All locations show a Yelp review.
 Filter Search now filter the markers too (when you press search)